AnitaYCheng/anitaycheng.github.io/src/posts/cfasummit24-1.md

 The monthly rolling research model (with non-researchers using templates) resulted in lots of good data.
 But without an expert researcher to guide the synthesis, the findings were limited in impact and the conclusions were sometimes inaccurate.
 And there was pressure in “doing research” every month instead of focusing on impactful insights.

-When Nadine and Jennifer redefined the researcher role to evaluate the research need, and how to involve stakeholders.
+When Nadine and Jennifer joined the team, they redefined the researcher role to evaluate the research need.
+They also looked at how to involve stakeholders.

 When doing research with marginalized communities (ex: monolingual speakers), you have to be sensitive to their needs for safety and comfort, and being aware of the power dynamics.
 Someone doing research could do real harm if they haven’t had training, like trauma-informed research.